salejandro/Comparative-Genomics-MGG/README.md

       iqtree -s ${FILE}.f11.msa -m JC+F -bb 1000

       ```
       > You can use a local application like [figtree](https://github.com/rambaut/figtree/releases) or an online tool like [iTOL](https://itol.embl.de/upload.cgi) to visualize the trees.
+REMEMBER that you can recuperate the files with results from the container to your computer with the command `docker cp CONTAINER_ID:/home /PATH_TO_/YOUR_LOCAL_FOLDER/`.

  </br>